adrybakov/rad-tools/docs/source/usage.rst

 .. code-block:: console

-   $ pip install rad-tools
+   pip install rad-tools

 .. _update:

 Update
 ------

+If you want to update the package to the last available version (|release|) run the following in your terminal:

 .. code-block:: console

-   $ pip install rad-tools --upgrade
+   pip install rad-tools --upgrade

 TB2J plotter
 -------------

-Display help message:
+Whenever you forget how to use the script do not hesitate and display the help message!

 .. code-block:: python

     tb2j_plotter.py -h

-Plot all distances and all isotropic exchange parameters from *exchange.out* file:
+Simpliest usage example: plot all distances and all isotropic exchange parameters from *exchange.out* file:

 .. code-block:: python